interlay/interlay.github.io/docs/vault/guide.md

 ### Connecting the Vault to Beta

-Connect to our PolkaBTC node or run your own, as described [above](#_5-start-the-vault-client).
+Connect to our PolkaBTC node or run your own then start the Vault:

-Run the vault

 ```shell
 RUST_LOG=info ./vault \